If you receive ATP Livslang Pension, payments will stop when you die, i.e. no one can inherit your pension.

 Documentation for joint place of residence in other countries

-You need to contact a competent authority in your country of residence, which will issue a certificate for the
+You need to contact a competent authority in your country of residence, which

-address, such as a central or local national register office, for you and the deceased.
+registration office, for you and the deceased.
 Please enclose the name

 and contact details of the authority.